-Unit 4 – Area of Study 2: Sustainable business practices
+Unit 4 - Area of Study 2: What influences mental wellbeing?

 Examples of learning activities

 Case study analysis of the development and management of specific phobia

 At this stage, students would have completed areas of the course including: the continuum of mental health; characteristics of mental health; the 4P factor model (predisposing, precipitating, perpetuating and protective factors); the BPS (biological, psychological and social factors); as well as overall cumulative risk.
 Students are presented with a case study of an individual with specific phobia (refer to the case study in the learning activities related to Vicky’s phobia of dandelions as a further example to the case of Don’s claustrophobia provided below) that they are required to analyse.

 Teachers should identify and inform students of the relevant key science skills embedded in the task.

 Students are provided with a case study of a person who has a specific phobia.
 For example: